 We have scope within the themes to cover topical areas which arise and change over the course of the academic year.
-Some changes are National alterations include the addition of British Values, changes in the SRE/RSE education framework and the recent additions to drug and alcohol education.
-Staff Training is also provided in these areas where necessary and policies can be amended.
-We have some topics which have been added as a result of local and school data/internal areas which we feel are relevant to our students including the dangers of sunbed use, and road safety.
-Data is obtained from Newcastle JSNA, SHEU (behaviour questionnaire), public health director and what about youth.
+Some changes are national alterations include the addition of British Values, changes in the RSE education framework and the recent additions to drug and alcohol education.
+Staff training is also provided in these areas where necessary and policies can be amended.
+We have some topics which have been added as a result of local and school data/internal areas which we feel are relevant to our students including the dangers of sunbed use and road safety.
+Data is obtained from Newcastle JSNA, SHEU (behaviour questionnaire), Public Health Director and What About Youth.
 Internal data is from surveys and other inputs.
 This data allows us to compare Sacred Heart with other schools both locally and nationally.
 We are also able to compare different year groups to determine which groups may require further input in key areas.

 We also provide small group intervention targeted at specific students for areas such as careers and managing risk.

-The table below shows which subjects are covered in each theme for each year group:
+The document linked HERE shows which subjects are covered in each theme for each year group: